 I believe that feature flagging is the foundation of a larger category of tools needed by modern day development teams.

 Let me explain.
 The most common interpretation of feature flags is a basic on/off flag that is either on or off for everyone.
-If you are really adventurous, you may add the ability to whitelist specific individuals into the flag.
+If you are really adventurous, you may add the ability to individually target specific users into the flag.
 All in all, this is a rather basic interpretation of a flag.

 Using Feature Flags to Change your Release Paradigm

 The more interesting variant of feature flags is “controlled rollouts”: the idea of turning a feature on for a random percentage of users.
 More advanced versions of controlled rollouts involve customer dimensions.
 For instance:

 // turn on the feature for 50% of users in california.
 For everyone // else, turn it on for 1% of users. if user.state = "ca" then split 50%:on, 50%:off else split 1%:on, 99%:off

 Moving forward, I will use the terms controlled rollouts and feature flags interchangeably.

 Controlled rollouts are powerful.
 They allow product engineering teams to reduce the blast radius of mistakes, test in production, and generally bake their features and infrastructure without risking the user experience of every customer.